CombustionToolbox/combustion_toolbox_sample/README.md

 ---

+## 0. Requirements
+MATLAB R2021a or higher is required to run the code using the GUI.
+Otherwise, use the standalone (royalte-free) version of the GUI.

 ## 1. Source code

 The source code of the Combustion Toolbox (CT) contains the following folders and files in the main directory: